Networked-Community/networked-community/CONTRIBUTING.md

-# Contributing Code to COVID-19 Response Network
+# Contributing Code to Networked.Community

 First off, thank you for considering contributing to this project.
 Whether you're interested in contributing code, or contributing in some other manner, we're happy to have you on board!